danielharrell/does_music_move/does_music_move.md

 what it means to understand music.
 For we can develop an altogether discerning musical ear, while remaining all but illiterate about what we hear.

 What is more, becoming literate about what we hear, by studying some music theory, underlines the sense it makes even without such a theory.
 For as I will now try to show, the topography this theory comprehends---such as the articulated space in which we hear the movement of a melody---is more discovered than invented, and in the discovery, more inhabited than observed.
-Indeed, my conclusion will be that it is because we finally seem to *inhabit* what we hear, in hearing music move, that the space in which it moves makes complete sense.
+Indeed, my conclusion will be that it is because we finally seem to *inhabit* what we hear, in hearing music move, that the space it moves in makes complete sense.
 The completeness in this sense of musical space, has to do with the experience of inhabitance.

-To begin to see what I mean by this, let us take a closer look at the terms I used for the melody in the example above.
+To begin to see what I mean by this, let us take a closer look at the terms I used for the melody "Twinkle, Twinkle."
 Consider, first, the way I identified its first two pitches by note---middle
 C and the G a fifth above.
 This identification depends on two topographical facts, as we might